Using Gerunds & Infinitives

 It is common/normal/typical to see snow in Germany in the winter.

-Some verbs can be used with both gerunds & infinitives with very little difference in meaning.
+Some verbs can be used with both infinitives and gerunds with very little difference in meaning.

 • begin